 Reconsiderations by the Independent Review Entity

-For more information about appointing a representative, see section 10.4 in Chapter 18 of the Prescription Drug Benefit Manual.
-You may view Chapter 18 of the Prescription Drug Benefit Manual by clicking on the link in the "Downloads" section below.
+For more information about appointing a representative, see section 20 in the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, using the link in the "Downloads" section below.

 How to Request a Reconsideration

-- The request must be filed with the IRE within 60 calendar days from the date of the notice of the plan sponsor's redetermination decision.
+- The request must be filed with the IRE within 60 calendar days from the date of the plan sponsor's redetermination decision notice.

 - All requests must be made in writing, which includes by fax.

-- An enrollee, an enrollee's representative, or an enrollee's prescriber may use the model "Request for Reconsideration of Medicare Prescription Drug Denial" form to request a reconsideration with the IRE.
-The request form is contained in Appendix 13 to Chapter 18 of the Prescription Drug Benefit Manual.
-You may view Chapter 18 of the Prescription Drug Benefit Manual by clicking on the link in the "Downloads" section below.
+- An enrollee, an enrollee's representative, or an enrollee's prescriber may use the model "Request for Reconsideration of Medicare Prescription Drug Denial" form to request a reconsideration with the IRE (using the left navigation menu, go to the "Forms" webpage).

 3750 Monroe Avenue